 Belonging is such an essential human need.
 Not to just belong but to be accepted for who you are.
 Your identity is tied into this feeling of belonging and covers what you have in common or differentiates you from others.
-What is important is being grateful for everything that you are, honouring and appreciating everything about you.
+What is important is being grateful for everything you are, honouring and appreciating everything about you.

 How do you connect with the people that are in the group?
 And what do you learn about yourself?
-You might find it really, really hard to go to networking meetings because you find it really difficult to connect to strangers.
+You might find it really, really hard to go to networking meetings because you find it difficult to connect to strangers.
 What does that teach you about yourself?
 What can you do about it?
 You may need to declutter the groups that you are in.

 - What groups do you feel that you belong in and why?

 Choosing you means that you don’t have to do what others expect of you.
-You don’t have to people please.
+You don’t have to, people, please.
 It is not selfish to choose you.
 It’s important that you put your oxygen mask on first.
 What would it be like to say yes to you more often?

 Are you ready to adventure with yourself?
 Join me in Learning To Fly, where you will explore different aspects of yourself each month.
 You’ll get to know yourself better and know what you want.